adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 ## Putting on the ritz

 The Django documentation is generally really helpful and will give you more in-depth details about each technique above.
-If you know of any other approaches to squeezing the most performance out of Django, I would love to hear about them on [@adamghill](https://twitter.com/adamghill).
+If you know of any other approaches to squeezing the most performance out of Django, I would love to hear about them at [twitter.com/adamghill](https://twitter.com/adamghill).